kelaaditya/deep-algos/neural_turing_machine/README.md

 ## Neural Turing Machine

-A TensorFlow implementaion of a basic [Neural Turing Machine](https://arxiv.org/abs/1410.5401).
+A basic TensorFlow implementation of a [Neural Turing Machine](https://arxiv.org/abs/1410.5401).
 The code is heavily based on the implementation by [carpedm20](https://github.com/carpedm20/NTM-tensorflow) and [camigord](https://github.com/camigord/Neural-Turing-Machine).